Prerequisites must be completed prior to the first class date! Proof of completion will need to be sent to us prior to the first class.

 -Swimming Merit Badge must be completed!
 A copy of your Swimming Merit Badge Blue Card.

-Notes to Counselor in Merit Badge Pamphlet: Please consider purchasing the Merit Badge Booklet is given to each scout in our program!
+Notes to Counselor in Merit Badge Pamphlet: The Merit Badge Booklet is given to each scout in our program!

 The requirements for the Lifesaving merit badge are designed to prepare a 12- to 14-year to respond safely and effectively to water emergencies.
 Each year, Scouts of all ages encounter such emergencies and successfully perform scores of water rescues.